Discover the home design trends that shaped every home in 2021 and how they can make the desired effect in your home spaces.

 The coronavirus pandemic has undeniably created a significant impact in almost all industries around the globe.
 It taught people to adapt to the new normal, quickly and wisely—making the most out of what they have.
-And as people adjusted the way they lived, they have also learned the need to recreate the space within their houses and lots.
+And as people adjusted the way they lived, they have also learned the need to recreate their space.

-As a result, there has been a rising trend of accented walls, a focus on the cottagecore aesthetic, sleek and blacks, eco-chic style, and more in terms of interior design.
-These 2021 home design trends convey how people learned to appreciate the beauty of practicality, comfort, and wellness in their homes now more than ever.
+As a result, there has been a rising trend of accented walls and a focus on the cottagecore aesthetic.
+Also add in the sleek and blacks, eco-chic style, among others.
+These home design trends convey how people learned to appreciate the beauty of practicality.
+That is on top of comfort, and wellness in their homes now more than ever.
 This lockdown has also taught people the importance of isolation and the safety benefits of living in houses and lots.

-Moving forward, people ask how 2021 will bring change to our home in terms of designs?
-After scouring multiple lifestyle websites and top-tier real properties sites, here is a list of design trends to watch out for this 2021.
+Moving forward, people ask how this year will bring change to our home in terms of designs?
+After scouring multiple lifestyle websites and top-tier real properties sites, here is a list of design trends to watch out for this year.
 For the design buffs, keep scrolling and get inspiration from these chic paint colors, durable fabrics, indoor plants, smart lighting, and more.